 The cost model is based on realistic costs.
 When drawing up a project budget, costs must be estimated as realistically as possible.
 The final financial report may only contain costs that can be allocated to the project and that were incurred during the project term, with the exception of overhead costs.
-Per partner, no more than half of the project budget submitted to VLAIO may be spent on activities outside Flanders.
-These rules may differ in guides for specific programs, calls or agreements with cluster organizations.
+The project accounts must be completely closed before submitting the final financial report.
+This implies that, at the latest three months after the date of closing the project, each project partner must be able to substantiate all project costs incurred during the project duration by means of invoices and proof of payment if requested during an audit.
+Per partner, no more than half of the project budget submitted may be spent on activities outside

+Flanders.
+These rules may differ in guides for specific programmes, calls or agreements with cluster organizations.

 Both the budget application and the final financial report are to be drawn up in accordance with an Excel cost template, which specifies the minimum information that must be provided in a budget application or a final financial report.
-For the sake of inspections and audits by the Agency for Innovation and Entrepreneurship, the Court of Audit of Belgium or the European Commission, additional information may be requested during the project evaluation process or the audit of the final report in connection with the amounts reported.
-This Excel cost template must be completed for each project partner and must, for project consortiums, be supplemented with a total summary of all partners involved.
+This Excel cost template for budget application must be completed for each project partner and must, for project consortiums, be supplemented with a total summary of all partners involved.